GameWithPixels/DiceFirmware/README.md

 Firmware for the Bluetooth Pixels dice, based on Nordic's nRF5 SDK (available [here](https://www.nordicsemi.com/Products/Development-software/nRF5-SDK/Download#infotabs)).

+## Foreword

+Pixels are full of LEDs, smarts and no larger than regular dice, they can be customized to light up when and how you desire.
+Check our [website](https://gamewithpixels.com/) for more information.

 ## Programming a Pixels electronic board via USB

 ### Hardware Setup